RangerShaw/MMCS_Famliy/README.md

 ## Intro

-This repo includes different MMCS algorithms implemented in Java for discovering minimal hitting sets (cover sets).
+This repo includes different MMCS algorithms implemented in Java for discovering minimal hitting sets.

 Currently it includes:

-+ Original MMCS (located in algorithm/MMCS)
++ **MMCS**: Original MMCS.
+Located in algorithm/MMCS

-+ Extendable MMCS (EMMCS, located in algorithm/EMMCS) which supports inserting new subsets that should be covered
++ **EMMCS**: Extendable MMCS that supports inserting new subsets that should be covered.
+  Located in algorithm/EMMCS

++ **BHMMCS**: Bi-directional Hybrid MMCS that supports both inserting and removing subsets.
+  Removing is implemented by re-initiating from the remained subset, which is currently the fastest method.
+  Located in algorithm/BHMMCS

-Also it includes corresponding FD Connectors (located in algorithm/fdConnectors), which provide convenience for discovering minimal FDs.
+Additionally, it includes corresponding FD Connectors for each MMCS algorithm (located in algorithm/fdConnectors), which provide convenience for discovering minimal FDs.

 ## How to Use